rochellev/SprouterNative/README.md

 * Users can have multiple plant journals and see the notes and photos for a particular plant.
 * Users can add notes about their plants.
-* Users can add photos to their journal by tapping on the "plus" button. one photo many album? album has many photo
+* Users can add photos to their journal by tapping on the "plus" button.

 ## Component Graph
 ![component graph](assets/images/component_graph.jpg)